nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 Connecting with a PC
 --------------------

-To connect to an nRF91 Series DK with a PC
+To connect to an nRF91 Series DK with a PC:

 .. slm_connecting_91dk_pc_instr_start

 1. Verify that ``UART_0`` is selected in the application.
    It is defined in the default configuration.

-2. Use LTE Link Monitor to connect to the development kit.
+2. Use `nRF Connect Serial Terminal`_ to connect to the development kit.
-   See :ref:`lte_connect` for instructions.
+   See :ref:`serial_terminal_connect` for instructions.
+   You can also use the :guilabel:`Open Serial Terminal` option of the `Cellular Monitor`_ app to open the Serial Terminal.
+   Using the Cellular Monitor app in combination with the nRF Connect Serial Terminal shows how the modem responds to the different modem commands.
    You can then use this connection to send or receive AT commands over UART, and to see the log output of the development kit.

    Alternatively, you can use a terminal emulator like `Termite`_, `Teraterm`_, or PuTTY to establish a terminal connection to the development kit, using the following settings: